VP Eng | ILM Executive Coach | Neurodivergent | Chief Racoon Officer

 My new course to teach Engineering Managers everything they need to succeed in the role is now live!
 No corporate BS, just a ton of fun and a bunch of racoon art.

-August 15, 2023 | training, management, leadership
+August 15, 2023 | new-manager, training, management, leadership

 -